JetBrains/jediterm/README.md

     The core library that provides VT100 compatible terminal emulator and Java Swing based implementation of terminal panel UI.

-* **ssh**

-    The jediterm-ssh.jar library that provides, using the Jsch library, a terminal for remote SSH terminal sessions.

 * **pty**

     The jediterm-pty.jar library that, by using the [Pty4J](https://github.com/traff/pty4j) library, enables a terminal for local PTY terminal sessions.